himavarshini/learning/cpp/README.md

 ### pre-processor statement

-1. preprocessor macros are used for various purposes such as from defining or giving names to values to a function look alikes for performance reasons
+1. preprocessor macros are used for various purposes such as from defining or giving names to values to a function look alikes for performance reasons.
+Calling functions too often may lead to a function call-and-return overhead.
+Thus, in most of the time the few lines of that source code could go in as a preprocessor macro.

 2. value type example